Bill Gates | |

 wealth briefly surpassed $101 billion, causing the media to call him a

-[63] Since 2000, the nominal value of his Microsoft
+"centibillionaire".[63]
+Since 2000, the nominal value of his Microsoft

-holdings has declined due to a fall in Microsoft's stock price after the
+holdings has declined due to a fall in Microsoft's stock price after the dot-com bubble burst and the multi-billion dollar donations he

 has made to his charitable foundations.
 In a May 2006 interview, Gates